Sk-2424/Sk-2424/README.md

 - ⚡ Fun fact: ...
 -->
 - 👋 I’m Sumit Kumar
-- 👀 I’m a Web developemnt enthusiast
+- 👀 I’m a Web developement enthusiast
-- 🌱 I’m currently mern stack
 - 📫 How to reach me:-https://www.linkedin.com/in/sumit-kumar-550a58175/